 Linksys also has easy-to-follow instructions on how to set up your router if you have cable internet service.
 In less than 10 steps, you can get home Wi-Fi going with your cable internet and new Linksys router.

 Best long-range routers from the NETGEAR Nighthawk family – NETGEAR Nighthawk C7000 or R7000

 There’s a reason the NETGEAR Nighthawk is on so many internet router lists; the NETGEAR Nighthawk gives you excellent speeds all over your house.
 It comes in multiple iterations and different models support different types of internet connections.

 Each Nighthawk model is known for powerful internet performance, and online customer reviews for each model iteration cite excellent range and speeds.
 Customers often write that they get the speeds they should, and sometimes, customers have even cited getting speeds faster than those advertised.

 For the best long-range routers, we choose the C7000 for cable internet and R7000 for DSL internet because each has performed well for customers and is cheaper than newer iterations.
-While a new model like the Nighthawk R9000 provides more RAM and access to the 60GHz band, you’ll pay more than $300 to get this router.
-The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay for the specs $$$$
+While a new model like the Nighthawk R9000 provides more RAM and access to the 60GHz band, you’ll also pay more for these features.
+The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay more for that range.

 DSL compatible – the R7000 AC1900 Dual-Band Wi-Fi 5 Router

 Cable compatible – the Nighthawk Dual-Band C7000 AC1900 Router with DOCSIS modem

 Best long-range router for 5GHz coverage and speeds – ASUS RT-AC86U

 Like the Nighthawk model, the AC86U uses multiple, angled router antenna to help maximize signal strength and distance.
 ASUS included a RangeBoost feature in the AC86U model, which they claim gives you up to 120% coverage.